schmiddr/aws-lambda-ddns-function/README.md

 In this step, you launch an EC2 instance and verify that the function executed successfully.

 As mentioned previously, the Lambda function looks for the ZONE or CNAME tags associated with the EC2 instance.
-If you specify these tags when you launch the instance, you should include the trailing dot.
+If you specify these tags when you launch the instance, you have to include a _trailing dot_.
 In this example, the ZONE tag would be set to “ddnslambda.com.” and the CNAME tag could be set to “test.ddnslambda.com.”.

 Because you updated the DHCP options set in this example, the Lambda function uses the specified zone when it creates the Route 53 DNS resource records.
 You can use the ZONE tag to override this behavior if you wanted the function to update a different hosted zone, for example.